 - Strong differentiation.
 To generate buzz and attract backers, your product has to be something that can’t be found elsewhere.
 Do your research to ensure your product is one of a kind.

-Marketing and promoting your crowdfunding campaign
+Market and promote your crowdfunding campaign

 Think of your crowdfunding campaign as an extended product launch.
 To make it successful, you’ll need to dedicate some serious time to marketing and public relations, both before and during your campaign.